 For an electric golf cart, it functions in the same way, however there is no starter.
 The solenoid is simply there to allow electricity to flow freely to the controller and motor which will result in a running golf cart.

-So, what are the symptoms of a bad solenoid on a golf cart?
+What are the symptoms of a bad solenoid on a golf cart?

-In a gas golf cart, The larger contacts could fail to release, which means the starter will be operating even if you turn the ignition switch to off.
+In a gas golf cart, the larger contacts could fail to release, which means the starter will be operating even if you turn the ignition switch to off.
 In addition, the spring that pulls the pinion back to its resting position could wear down leaving the starter engaged continuously.
 (Starters are supposed to get the flywheel moving, then back out of position – disengage.)